-Self-injury & Recovery Resources (SIRR)
+Self-Injury & Recovery Resources (SIRR)

 An overview of recovery

-The recovery process
+The healing process

 Why stop?